uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ggsave("myplot.png", width = 7, height = 5)
 ```

-`ggsave()` allows you to specify more parameters than RStudio's "Export" menu, and is very helpful to export visualisations that will be printed on a poster (`width` and `height` also resize the font, and `DPI` will allow a bigger resolution).
+`ggsave()` allows you to specify more parameters than RStudio’s “Export”
+menu, and is very helpful to export visualisations that will be printed
+on a poster (`width` and `height` also resize the font, and `DPI` will
+allow a bigger resolution).

 ### Other geometries